Visit TalkTalk

 Streaming

-An alternative to downloading large files such as audio and video.
-Streaming allows users to commence playback whilst the remaining file is downloading in the background.
+An alternative to downloading large files such as music and video.
+Streaming allows users to instantly do things like play music & watch films over the Internet.

 Upload